All Episodes

 jordan holmes

-Well, I mean, he hasn't killed nobody.
+I mean, he hasn't killed nobody based on his telling of it.

 dan friesen

-A lot of people.
+He's killed a lot of people.

 jordan holmes

-That's how he knows how much of a hassle it is!
+That's how he knows how much of a hassle it is.

 dan friesen

-He stomped guts out.
+He's stomped cuts out.

 People died slow.